TShariff/TamjeedShariffAboutMe/public/pages/overview.md

 ## Summary

-A Second Year computer Science Student Experienced with App and Web development Well-versed in numerous programming languages including Python, Java,JavaScript/TypeScript and HTML.
-Strong background Programing, Leadership and Teamwork.
-Built many projects working with react in web development and java and python in app development.
+I am a computer science student with experience in app and web development.
+I have proficiency in multiple programming languages including Python, Java, JavaScript/TypeScript, HTML, CSS and C. My strong background in programming, leadership, and teamwork has been showcased through various projects, including the development of web applications using React and the creation of mobile apps utilising Java and Python.
+I am always eager to learn new technologies and apply them to real-world projects

 ## Experience